 Utility assistance is offered through various programs provided by the NDHHS.
 To determine whether they qualify for financial assistance through one or more of these programs, all candidates must submit an official application.
 For more information about the program and to learn how to apply, continue reading the sections discussed below.

-Types of LIHEAP Energy Assistance in Nebraska
+Learn About Types of LIHEAP Energy Assistance in Nebraska

 Cooling and heating assistance in Nebraska is available from the NDHHS through a multitude of aid programs.
 The department has specific plans for year-round assistance, emergency aid, weatherization and furnace repair.
 The program for which an applicant qualifies depends on his or her income, family size and fuel type.